 Other Ways to Make Money with YouTube?

-There is a channel called, The Sports Geek, which I wrote about in my post about making money with DraftKings, who is doing this pretty well.
+There is a channel called, The Sports Geek, which I wrote about in my post about making money with DraftKings.
+He’s doing a great job of combining multiple methods of earning money online.

 Kevin, (owner of The Sports Geek channel), loves talking about fantasy football, and other sports.
 He uploads videos in order to attract people who are interested in the same things he is.

 Kevin uses YouTube as a way to get viewers back to his website.
-Once he’s done that, he can develop a real relationship with them and possibly have a viewer/reader/fan for life.
-Having a website is extremely important in online marketing because you own the property, and can promote/interact with your visitors without fear of Google, YouTube, or Facebook shutting down your business unexpectedly.
+Once he’s done that, he can develop a different kind of relationship with them and possibly have a viewer/reader/fan for life.

-YouTube is awesome, and yes, you can absolutely make money uploading videos to your channel.
-In fact, there are so many ways to make money, that you really need to start looking at it as a business venture, not just some funny guy/gal behind a camera.
+YouTube is awesome, and yes, you can absolutely make money with a YouTube channel.
+In fact, there are so many ways to make money, that you really need to start looking at it as a business venture, not just some funny person behind a camera.